pinecone-io/pinecone-text/README.md

 ```

-## Dense Encoding with Sentance Transformers
+## Dense Encoding with Sentence Transformers

-This is a thin wrapper over the Sentance Transformers models hosted on hugging face.
+This is a thin wrapper over the Sentence Transformers models hosted on hugging face.
 [See full list of models](https://huggingface.co/sentence-transformers)

 ```python
 from pinecone_text.dense.sentence_transformer_encoder import SentenceTransformerEncoder